-What Bluetooth codecs does the Beats Fit Pro support?
+How does the Beats Fit Pro connect?

 The Beats Fit Pro uses Bluetooth 5.0, so it won’t support LE Audio and the LC3 codec when it becomes available.
-However, the Beats Fit Pro stays connected to either iOS and Android devices faithfully whether I’m working inside or biking outside.
+However, the Beats Fit Pro stays connected to either iOS or Android devices faithfully whether I’m working inside or biking outside.

 How long does the battery last on the Beats Fit Pro?

-To get the best possible active noise cancelling performance, you need to get a good fit.
+To get the best possible active noise canceling performance, you need to get a good fit.
 While frequent SoundGuys visitors may be familiar with this concept of isolation, the layperson may not be—that’s where the ear tip fit test comes into play.
 This gives you feedback on your selected ear tips, ensuring that you choose the best ones for your ear canals.
-Once you create a good seal with the ear tips, you’ll notice incidental sounds become much quieter and your music sounds better.
+Once you create a good seal with the ear tips, you’ll notice incidental sounds become much quieter, and your music sounds better.
 This is a very good thing as it allows you to enjoy your music without the temptation of increasing the volume to dangerous levels.